operator-framework/operator-sdk/doc/operator-capabilities.md

 2. Does your Operator expose Operand alerts?

-4. Do you have SOPs for each alert?
+4. Do you have Standard Operating Procedures (SOPs) for each alert?

 5. Does you operator create critical alerts when the service is down and warning alerts for all other alerts?